schauveau/sydpower-mqtt/README.md

 Disclaimer: This tool is not affiliated to SYDPOWER, an OEM company that provides portable power stations for other companies such as FOSSIBOT and AFERIY.

+In its current state, the script is only useful if the device MQTT traffic is redirected to a local MQTT server (see below)

 ## About SYDPOWER

 The product page on SYDPOWER web page https://www.sydpower.com list mulptiple portable power stations: